Sant Cugat del Vallès: Education

-The Japanese School of Barcelona, a Japanese international school, is located in the commune.
+The Japanese School in Barcelona, a Japanese international school, is located in the commune.
 The Hoshuko Barcelona Educación Japonesa/Escuela de Educación Japonesa en Barcelona (バルセロナ補習校 Baruserona Hoshūkō), a weekend supplementary Japanese school, holds its classes in the Japanese School of Barcelona building.

-The European school of Barcelona (IES) is an international school focusing on international languages from outside Spain.
+The European International School of Barcelona (IES) is an international school focusing on international languages from outside Spain.
 Some of the most popular languages studied there are English, French and Chinese.

+The Hativka School is a Jewish, multilingual school founded in 1972 and offering multicultural education in Hebrew, English, Catalan and Spanish.